Alex-G-R/FRSGUI/README.md

 # In early development stage

 # FRSGUI
-Framework for Rapid and Simple development of General User Interface applications, based on SFML
+Framework for Rapid and Simple development of General User Interface applications, based on SFML.

 # Objectives